dfircheatsheet/dfircheatsheet.github.io/Tips/data_acquisition.md

 * Wipe &amp; validate your Destinations media
 * Do not rely on one tool
 * Understand every tool you are using
+* Follow [RFC3227](https://datatracker.ietf.org/doc/html/rfc3227#section-1.1).
+In case you violate it, you must have a good reason.